violette/utility-scripts/update-mavendependencies.md

 ### Update your project's maven dependencies with a simple command

-Usually, when you want to update your maven dependencies version, you can use the command:
+Usually, when you want to update your maven dependencies version, you do it manually by checking the dependency on https://mvnrepository.com/ or you use the command:
-`$ mvn versions:update-properties` but this will update the versions, using beta, milestone and so on, which are not acceptable in production.
+`$ mvn versions:update-properties` but this will update the versions using beta, milestones and so on, which are not acceptable in production.

-To automatically update the properties with only latest released versions, you can use the rules file as following:
+To automatically update the properties with only latest released versions, you can use the rule file as following:

 - Create a rules (xml) file where your exclusions/inclusions are specified.
 Here an example to exclude alpha/beta/milestones/M: